zaeemkazmi77-spec/firm_trading_rules_validator/README.md

 - **Solution**: Upload separate CSV files for Phase 1 and Phase 2, each with at least 20 trades

 **Issue**: Rule 18 shows "Not Testable"
-- **Solution**: This is expected - the rule requires ForexFactory API integration which may not be available
+- **Solution**: Rule 18 requires fetching news data from ForexFactory.
+If the API is unavailable or there are network issues, the rule becomes non-testable.
+Enable the News Trading Add-on to make this rule informational only.

 **Issue**: Dashboard is slow with large files
 - **Solution**: